digitalspring/whitepaper/whitepaper.md

 multicast groups, he will have and be known under several corresponding public keys.
-While it might make sense for him to define a separate key pair as the pair which defines his "true" identity and which he uses to sign all his group keys (using an authenticated Diffie-Hellman key exchange so it's deniable) such that all his groups' members can be sure it is "him", he certainly doesn't have to.
+While it might make sense for him to define a separate key pair as the pair which defines his "true" identity and which he uses to sign all his group keys (using pairwise authenticated Diffie-Hellman key exchanges so it's deniable) such that all his groups' members can be sure it is "him", he certainly doesn't have to.
 It is therefore up to him to reveal the true identity behind each of his pseudonyms that are the group keys.

 Now, in order for a member to be able to verify the authenticity of a message sent to the group, the member must simply make sure that the